shivshankardayal/full-website/algebra/source/complex_numbers_problems_3.rst

 134. If :math:`z_1 + z_2 + z_3 = 0` and :math:`|z_1| = |z_2| = |z_3| = 1,` then
-     prove that the points :math:`z_1, z_2, z_3` are the vertices of an equialteral triangle inscribed in an unit circle.
+     prove that the points :math:`z_1, z_2, z_3` are the vertices of an equilateral triangle inscribed in an unit circle.

 135. If :math:`z_1, z_2, z_3` be the vertices of of an equilateral triangle in the Argand plane whose circumcenter is :math:`z_0` then prove that